jscript-panel/jscript-panel.github.io/docs/docs/interfaces/IMetadbHandleList.md

 Any errors such as invalid path, corrupt image, target file type not supporting embedded art, etc should all silently fail.
-Any existing artwork of the specified type will be overwritten.
+Any existing artwork with the specified `art_id` will be overwritten.
 There is no need to remove it first.

 !!! example